wallytutor/Kompanion/docs/setup.md

 2. Go to Git [download page](https://git-scm.com/download/win) and select *64-bit Git for Windows Portable*, download it and move the file to `downloads`.
 Notice that this is not a compressed file *per se*, but it is desguised as an executable.
 Double-click it and accept the default `PortableGit` installation directory.
 After extraction finishes, move it to `apps/`; there is nothing left to configure, but you can inspect `scripts/base-git.bat`.

+3. (optional) Go to Neovim [download page](https://github.com/neovim/neovim/releases) and select the zip version for Windows.
+Follow the standard extration-installation procedure explained above. **Note:** the automation of configuration path for `.vim/` directory is yet to be done.

 ## Additional packages

 Now you can complete your environment setup with the following: